drmarjanovic/msc/messages/README.md

 # Messages

-A part of microservicese-based infrastracture that provides managing messages.
+A part of microservices-based infrastructure that provides managing messages.
 Currently, it is in charge for sending message through `updates` service and retrieving data through `proxy` service.

 ### Specification